quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 multiple error codes can be set on the same event to reflect this, and more fine-grained internal error codes can be reflected in the internal_code field.

-If the error code does not map to a known error string, the connection_code or application_code value of "unknown" type can be used and the raw value captured in the code_bytes field; a numerical value without variable-length integer encoding.
+If the error code does not map to a known error string, the connection_error or application_error value of "unknown" type can be used and the raw value captured in the error_code field; a numerical value without variable-length integer encoding.

 ~~~ cddl